UNIS contact person: Andy Hodson

+Enrollment in a physical geography or geology bachelor’s programme.
 60 ECTS within general natural science, of which 30 ECTS within the field of geology/geosciences.
-Enrolment in a physical geography or geology bachelor’s programme.

 The course investigates how climatic and watershed processes influence the modern glacial, fluvial, lacustrine and periglacial systems in the high Arctic setting of western Svalbard.
-Monitoring of the rapidly changing Arctic cryo-/hydrosphere will extend existing environmental data sets for the field site at Kapp Linné that establish a robust baseline against which future changes will be measured.
+Excursions to various localities in the vicinity of Longyearbyen will provide an introduction to high Arctic glacial and periglacial processes and environments.
+Monitoring studies of the rapidly changing Arctic cryo-/hydrosphere at the field site at Kapp Linné will extend existing environmental data sets that establish a robust baseline against which future changes will be measured.
 Documentation of the changing environmental conditions occurring at this high latitude site will also facilitate interpretation of high-resolution Holocene climate proxy records such as annually laminated lacustrine sediments.

 During this field course, students will gain experience in aspects of glaciology, fluvial hydrology and sediment transport, periglacial geomorphology, physical limnology and pro-glacial lacustrine sedimentation.
-Students will use a network of environmental monitoring instrumentation to interpret seasonal, annual, and long-term changes in the high Arctic terrestrial system.
+Students will gain experience in using a network of environmental monitoring instrumentation to interpret seasonal, annual, and long-term changes in the high Arctic terrestrial system.

 Upon completing the course, the students will:

-- Have an understanding of modern processes operating in Linnédalen which will further inform their interpretation of late Holocene environmental changes and will allow for more accurate predictions of future environmental changes in the Arctic.
+- have an understanding of modern processes which will further inform their interpretation of late Holocene environmental changes and will allow for more accurate predictions of future environmental changes in the Arctic.

 Upon completing the course, the students will be able to:

-- Measure glacier mass balance and conduct GPS surveys of the glacier margin.
+- measure glacier mass balance and conduct GPS surveys of glacier margins

-- Operate and use data from appropriate technology including GPS, depth sounders, CTD, acustic profiler, automated cameras, automated weather stations, temperature data loggers and GIS.
+- operate and use data from data loggers and instrumentation including GPS, depth sounders, CTD, acoustic profiler, automated cameras, automated weather stations, temperature data loggers and GIS

 Upon completing the course, the students will:

-- Have first-hand experience in the analysis of the rapid changes taking place in the terrestrial high Arctic environment.
-They will utilize classic and new published scientific literature to provide broader context for their field study.
+- have first-hand experience in the analysis of the rapid changes taking place in the terrestrial high Arctic environment

-Introductory lectures will be held coupled with local excursions and introduction to field techniques.
-Up to two weeks of fieldwork will be undertaken at the Kapp Linné catchment, where students will be introduced to all aspects of the research activities and trained in field techniques and the use of monitoring and sampling instruments.
+The course extends over about five weeks, including compulsory safety training.
+The first ten days of the course will be centered at UNIS.
+Students will attend introductory lectures and exercises, and participate in local field excursions that will provide an introduction to the high Arctic glacial and periglacial system and field techniques.
+About 10 days of fieldwork will be undertaken at localities in the vicinity of Longyearbyen and at the Kapp Linné field area.
+During fieldwork students will be introduced to all aspects of the research activities and trained in field techniques and the use of monitoring and sampling instruments.
 Data and samples collected will form the basis of independent small research projects co-designed with the course lecturers.
-Data collected from logging instruments and samples collected will be shared among students pursuing different research projects.
+Students will work collaboratively as part of various research teams and data collected from logging instruments will be shared among students pursuing different research projects.

-The student projects may focus on a wide range of topics: controls on glacier ablation, meltwater stream discharge and sediment transport, snow survey from time lapse photography, lake sediment transport and deposition or analysis of lake sediment cores.
-Alternatively, students may design their own project that is related to the main theme of the research in the watershed.
-At the Kapp Linné field station students will work in the evening on data and samples and will present progress reports on their research topics.
+Student projects will focus on a wide range of topics: controls on glacier mass balance, meltwater stream discharge and sediment transport, snow survey from time lapse photography, lake sediment transport and deposition or analysis of lake sediment cores.
+Alternatively, students may design a project that is related to the main theme of the research in the watershed.
+At UNIS and the Kapp Linné field station, students will have the opportunity to work in the evening on data and samples and will present progress reports on their research topics.

-Attending students must be aware that the fieldwork involves hikes of at least 10 km per day.
+Attending students must be aware that field work involve hikes of at least 10 km per day over rough terrain.

 Total lecture hours: 12 hours